• Skip to primary navigation

 Why you will love this recipe:

-• This easy snack is the perfect pick-me-up, too!
-Get the same amount of caffeine as a cup of coffee with a handful of these beans.
+• This easy snack is the perfect pick-me-up to give you energy and help keep you awake.
+You get the same amount of caffeine as a cup of coffee with a handful of these beans.

-• This is a no bake dessert or snack.
+• This no bake dessert makes a great homemade gift.

-• They’re dairy free, gluten free, paleo, vegan, and even keto with the right ingredients.
+• This recipe is gluten-free and nut free, and can be made dairy free, paleo, vegan, and keto with the right ingredients.

-• Espresso beans — Use your favorite coffee beans.
-Light, medium, or dark roast all work great.
+• Espresso beans — Use your favourite type of coffee beans or espresso beans.
+Light, medium, or dark roast coffee beans all work great depending on your taste preference.

 A glass measuring cup with melted chocolate in it.